 In fact, a group of researchers blocked FAAH in mice that were given a drug to induce autism-like behavior in utero:

-Systemic administration of the FAAH inhibitor PF3845 (10mg/kg) attenuated the deficit in social behaviour observed in VPA exposed male animals without altering nociceptive, repetitive or exploratory behaviour.
+Systemic administration of the FAAH inhibitor PF3845 (10mg/kg) attenuated the deficit in social behavior observed in VPA exposed male animals without altering nociceptive, repetitive or exploratory behavior.